mikeyhogarth/the-green-web-dev-book/README.md

 ## Get Started

-This repository is based on [MDBook](https://rust-lang.github.io/mdBook/index.html).
+The software that builds the book itself is powered by the excellent [MDBook](https://rust-lang.github.io/mdBook/index.html).
 Follow the [installation instructions](https://rust-lang.github.io/mdBook/guide/installation.html) there.
 Once `mdbook` is installed, you can use the following commands to work with this repository:

 ```
 # Run locally